Greetings!

 Whereabouts / Short CV

-For the last two years, I was employed as a post-doctoral researcher at Aalto University, where I was doing neurosymbolic machine learning.
+For the last two years, I was employed as a post-doctoral researcher at Aalto University, where I had been doing neurosymbolic machine learning.
 From September 2024 onwards, I spent a few months in Bologna as a visiting researcher.

 Before moving to Helsinki, I was located in Utrecht.
 I received my PhD (CompLing) and my master's degree (AI) from Utrecht University.
 Before all that, I received a diploma in Electrical & Computer Engineering from the Aristotle University of Thessaloniki.